JRenz12/sparta_global_project4_terraform/README.md

 # Project4 Terraform

-After terraform apply log in to mongo db using below mongo command and add the private IP of the primary DB instance.
+After terraform apply log in to mongo db using below mongo command and add the public IP of the primary DB instance.

-`mongo mongodb://{private ip} `
+`mongo mongodb://{public_ip}`

 Use rs.initiate command to add members to the replica set.